LawsonCheng/cdk-examples/README.md

 ---
 ### fargate-with-loadbalancer
 This example use `ApplicationLoadBalancedFargateService` from the cdk package `@aws-cdk/aws-ecs-patterns`.
 It helps you to create fargate service with a configured load balancer very easily.
 This example requires you to create a ECS cluster first.

+### load-balanced-ec2-with-auto-scaling-group
+In this example, the stack will create an ecs cluster containing a service running on load balanced ec2 instances, those instances are managing by an auto scaling group.
+Instance will be added or stopped when the metrics of the instances meet specific ultilization of cpu or memory.